matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/4 Test Activities and Testware.md

 ### Testware

-Artifacts produced during the test process required to plan, design, and execute tests, such as documentation, scripts, inputs, expected results, set-up and clear-up procedures, files, databases, environment, and any additional software or utilities used in testing.
+Artifacts produced during the test process required to plan, design, & execute tests, such as documentation, scripts, inputs, expected results, set-up & clear-up procedures, files, databases, environment, & any additional software or utilities used in testing.

 * Created as part of the test activities in the test process
 * Each test activity creates test work products (aka testware)
 * Types of work products vary as the test process varies
-* Much testware can be captured and managed using
+* Much testware can be captured & managed using
   * Test Management Tools
   * Defect Management Tools

-Proper Configuration Management should be in place to ensure thorough and consistent testware
+Proper Configuration Management should be in place to ensure thorough & consistent testware

 ### Fundamental Testware